 The following section outlines Council performance measures for our corporate functions activity.
 It includes data for the last two annual reports, along with current year data in order to show trends, and includes variance explanations for relevant areas.
 We use these performance measures to track how well we are delivering services against targets as set out in the Long-Term Plan.
 This also provides information on trends that may influence our performance, including those outside of our control.
 The Council measures and discloses the cost of its outputs at an activity level in the Funding Impact Statement - refer to page 127.
 Of the 7 outcome indicators we monitor 1 showed a negative trend and 6 had no trend.

-2017/18 2018/19 2019/20 2019/20 Performance Measure Actual Actual Actuals Target Full compliance with legislative requirements through annual building warrant of fitness Compliant Compliant Compliant Compliant $\overline{\mathbf{x}}$ Full compliance with legislative requirements when undertaking repairs, refurbishment or demolition of buildings including asbestos material Compliant Compliant Compliant 1 Compliant \otimes 1 All works undertaken by sitewise approved contractors, asbestos inspections being undertake en on all council property assets.
-Safety defect requests (%) attended and made safe at building within 4 hours 100% 100% 100% 100% \mathbf{x} Other requests (%) responded to within 3 days 80% Not measured Not measured 2 80% \odot 2 No framework established, intention to modify this SSP Ŭ Pensioner housing units (%) inspected six monthly 100% 100% 50% 3 100% \odot 3 Inspections due March 2020 were delayed due to COVID-19 lockdown, and resumed when pra ctical and safe Ŭ Compliance with ACC pool safe accreditation Not compliant Not compliant Not Compliant 4 Compliant (\times) 4 Compliant in everything except that during the hours of 6am to 8am and 5.30pm and 9pm we feasible. only have one lifeguard i in the whole facility but pool s afe accreditation requires two.
-With our p bool numbers during this time it is not Council buildings (%) in satisfactory condition (condition grades 1, 2 or 3).
-80% Not measured Not measured5 80% \odot 5 No framework established, intention to modify this SSP via asset management plan.
+2017/18 Actual 2018/19 Actual 2019/20 Actual 2019/20 Target Full compliance with legislative requirements through annual building warrant of fitness (BWOF) Compliant Compliant Compliant Compliant \otimes Full compliance with legislative requirements when undertaking repairs, refurbishment or demolition of buildings including asbes- tos material Compliant Compliant Compliant 4 Compliant \otimes All works undertaken by sitewise approved contractors, asbestos inspections b eing undertaken on al l council property asse its.
+Safety defect requests (%) attended and made safe at building within 4 hours 100% 100% 100% 100% \otimes Other requests (%) responded to within 3 days 80% Not measured Not measured 2 80% \oslash No framework established, intention to modify this SSP Pensioner housing units (%) inspected six monthly 100% 100% 50%3 100% \oslash Inspections due March 2020 were delayed due to COVID-19 lockdown, and resu med when practical ar nd safe Compliance with ACC pool safe accreditation Not compliant Not compliant Not Compliant 4 Compliant \otimes Compliant in everything except that during the hours of 6am to 8am and 5.30p With our pool numbers during this time it is not feasible. om and 9pm we only he ave one lifeguard in th e whole facility but pool safe accreditation req uires two Council buildings (%) in satisfactory condition (condition grades 1, 2 or 3).
+80% Not measured Not measured5 80% Ø

-TE WHAKAHAERE-A-KAUNIHERA
+TE WHAKAHAERE-Ā-KAUNIHERA